 UCSB looks to extend streak vs Cal Poly

-BOTTOM LINE: UC Santa Barbara looks for its seventh straight win in the head-to-head series over Cal Poly.
-In its last six wins against the Mustangs, UC Santa Barbara has won by an average of 14 points.
+BOTTOM LINE: UC Santa Barbara looks for its eighth straight win in the head-to-head series over Cal Poly.
+In its last seven wins against the Mustangs, UC Santa Barbara has won by an average of 14 points.
 Cal Poly's last win in the series came on Jan.
 4, 2018, an 80-79 victory.

-FUELING THE OFFENSE: McLaughlin has either made or assisted on 47 percent of all UC Santa Barbara field goals over the last five games.
-McLaughlin has accounted for 25 field goals and 31 assists in those games.
+CREATING OFFENSE: JaQuori McLaughlin has either made or assisted on 48 percent of all UC Santa Barbara field goals over the last three games.
+McLaughlin has accounted for 17 field goals and 18 assists in those games.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25